DaveRoox/Interview-coding-challenges/README.md

 Write the function to multiply two big integers.

 <b><h4>Representation</h4></b>
+Hypothesis: having a string <i>s</i> representing the number.<br><br>

-The first representation that I am going to propose is based on a linked list.<br>
+The first representation that I am going to propose is based on an array allocated dynamically.<br>
+This approach is both quick and easy to implement, has a good memory usage and could result in a good choice in terms of performance.<br>
+However, two constraints to take into account when adopting this solution are the contiguity of the elements and the fixed size of the memory allocated.<br>
+The contiguity of the elements <i>could</i> be a problem when we need to manage <b>very</b> large numbers.
+Instead, the fixed size is a problem when we need to add or remove dynamically one or more elements, that is a situation that we could possibily face in the implementation of mutating operators on integers.
+This can be solved freeing the currenct portion of memory in order to allocate a new one of the right size.<br><br>

+The second representation is based on a linked list.<br>
 Every digit of the original number is contained in a node that is linked to another one containing the <i>next</i> digit of the number, and so on.<br>
 Let's suppose that our number N is 681, this representation would end up in the following data structure:<br><br>
 <img src='https://user-images.githubusercontent.com/23279650/32132943-c2685ef4-bbcd-11e7-88e6-cf474d04ee48.png' />